Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

         show = showTextNode(1)
     }
 ```
-After much research, it was discovered to be an issue relating to the Syntex Error: invalid shorthand proprty initializer,
+After much research, it was discovered to be an issue relating to the Syntax Error: invalid shorthand property initializer,
 so the states were changed from **BjornPleased = true**, to **BjornPleased: true**, etc.

 ### Setting States